What are cloud-based OpenSearch services?

 Key features include:

-• Fully managed OpenSearch: Based on the official open source suite, OVHcloud handles deployment, maintenance, upgrades, and scaling of OpenSearch clusters.
+• Fully managed OpenSearch: Handles deployment, maintenance, scaling, and upgrades of OpenSearch clusters.

-• Pay-as-you-go pricing: Transparent billing based on usage, with traffic, IOPS, and backups included.
+• Usage-based pricing: Charges based on consumption, with storage, IOPS, and backups included.

-• Automatic backups: Provides automated backup to remote locations for disaster recovery and data resilience.
+• Automatic backups: Performs regular backups to remote locations for recovery and durability.

 OVHcloud screenshot